 “Teams assimilate the methodology rather well, it takes time but ultimately it sinks in.
-However when it comes to changing behaviors, teams are often lost.” says Gwen Jettain, one of Adaptovate’s consultants based in Singapore.
+However when it comes to changing behaviors, teams are often lost.” says Gwen Jettain, an Agile consultant.

 He believes “After years of being told what to do, the gap towards autonomy becomes hard to bridge.
 Autonomy is first given through empowerment and trust, it is the role of the newly appointed Product Owner to learn to focus on guiding, as opposed to doing and support the teams in finding their own solutions.”

-To put it bluntly – Caitilin Studdert, Project lead at Adaptovate in Sydney believes the top challenge is as simple as “Communication between teams”.
+To put it bluntly – Caitilin Studdert, a principal for ADAPTOVATE, believes the top challenge is as simple as “Communication between teams”.

 Challenge #3.
 Leaders focused on traditional success metrics.

 Leadership Distractions are one of the largest challenges organisations face when embarking on the Agile transformation journey.
-Andy Koh, a consultant in Singapore continues “Management typically focuses on internal success measures like cost savings, time savings, process improvement, and a slew of other traditional metrics, when they should be focused externally on driving valuable customer outcomes.”
+Andy Koh, a senior consultant believes “Management typically focuses on internal success measures like cost savings, time savings, process improvement, and a slew of other traditional metrics, when they should be focused externally on driving valuable customer outcomes.”

 This manifests itself at the team level in a shift of focus away from the customer and toward internal processes.
 We measure only operational improvements when we should be measuring business value.
 To put it another way, we want to build the right things, not build the wrong things faster.